-Temporary arrangements for 20 / 21 in response to COVID-19 impact: Interim payment of 70% at the beginning of term using the estimated termly hours entered into the Estimates tab on the Synergy Provider Portal.

-• Balancing payment approximately 6 weeks after headcount day
+- interim payment of 70% by the end of the first month of the term using the estimated termly hours entered in the Estimates tab on the Synergy Provider Portal - balancing payment approximately 6 weeks after headcount day

 If a child leaves before or starts after the headcount date, Providers will not normally receive funding.
-Providers will need to contact directly the other Provider(s) that the child attends, to agree between themselves any transfer of the proportionate amount of funding.
+Providers will need to contact the other Provider(s) that the child attends, to agree between themselves any transfer of the proportionate amount of funding.